sidart/bizdom/_posts/2021-03-13-baidyanath-the-legacy-of-ayurveda.md

 In somewhere 1910s, two friends were visiting this Temple when they thought of doing something to spread the power of Ayurveda.

 ## Early Days
 It was a tough time, with many illnesses among the often diet-deprived Indians.
 While English companies were pushing their Pharma, folks like Dabur were doing their best to make Ayurveda as a common relief.
-By 1917, brothers, Pandit Ram Dayal Joshi & Vaidya Ram Narayan Sharma started their operation in Kolkata. the company was named after the place where they first convinced the idea- Baidyanath.
+By 1917, brothers, Pandit Ram Dayal Joshi and Ram Narayan Sharma (himself a practicing vaidya- doctor of ayurveda medicine)started their operation in Kolkata.
+The company was named after the place where they first convinced the idea- Baidyanath.
+It became an established brand with the syrup Pranda to treat malaria in the late 1930s.
 ![](https://pbs.twimg.com/media/EwVuRP-VIAMv7kP?format=png&name=small)
 There was an indigenous campaign also  ‘देश की मिट्टी, देश की हवा, देश का पानी, देश की दवा’
 ![](https://pbs.twimg.com/media/EwVfDpfUUAER0Ra?format=jpg&name=large)
 Baidyanath soon expanded to Patna, Nagpur, and Jhansi.
 Established Pt.
 Ram Dayal Joshi Memorial Ayurvedic Research Institute at Patna in 1971.
+Integrity is like compound interest – It pays dividends when you invest it.
+And, they keep gaining trust of the customers.

 Today they awards two lakh of rupees every year for the best research paper or book on Ayurveda.